recnac-itna/Algorithm_Templates/README.md

 * LeetCode has a great OJ platform, and really suitable to do functional and performance test.

-* Many templates and tricks are enlightened by discussion in LeetCode.
+* Many templates and tricks are enlightened by discussion in LeetCode, thanks to all the coding masters.

 * Special thanks to [Stephan Pochmann](https://leetcode.com/stefanpochmann/), really learned a lot from him.

 ## Reference

 * https://leetcode.com/problemset/all/

 * https://leetcode.com/discuss/

 * https://time.geekbang.org/course/intro/130

 * https://time.geekbang.org/column/intro/126

 * https://www.wikipedia.org/

 # Contact